bdunnette/fragmentary-lesion/prospective_residents/applying/index.md

   6. Current letters of recommendation (3)
   7. Curriculum Vitae
   8. Copy of ECFMG certificate if graduated from foreign school
-  9. Any other appropriate credentials, e.g., clinical-base documentation of entering at CA-1 level

-Is there a specific USMLE "cut-off" score?
+_Is there a specific USMLE "cut-off" score?_

-Passing scores of 75 or more are required.
+While there is no specific score, passing scores are required.
+Applications with more than three attempts would not be considered.

-Do you take into consideration the year of graduation, and if so in what way?
+_Do you take into consideration the year of graduation, and if so in what way?_
 We generally prefer within 8 years of MD graduation.
 We occasionally consider longer graduation intervals.

-Any special letter of reference required or recommended?
+_Any special letter of reference required or recommended?_
 Letters of reference are at the discretion of the applicant.
 In general, strong letters from experts both within pathology, as well as those outside of pathology are desirable.